 We hope you won’t need it, but unfortunately sometimes the unexpected happens.

-If you, your travel partner or family member is hospitalised as a result of an unexpected event, it can make a significant difference if you know you have cover for any substantial medical costs.
-At SCTI, we offer unlimited cover for the medical and evacuation section of your TravelCare policy.
+If you or an insured family member is hospitalised as a result of an unexpected event, it can make a significant difference if you know you have cover for any substantial medical costs.
+At SCTI, we offer unlimited cover under the medical and evacuation section of your TravelCare policy for unexpected events that arise while on your journey.
 Because when it comes to you, we want to ensure you get the help and care you need, to be able to return home.

-If a serious illness or accident occurs and you’re hospitalised, make sure you or someone acting on your behalf calls our emergency assistance team as soon as possible.
-If you’re covered, we will liaise with the hospital directly to arrange payment for your treatment, or reimburse you – so you don’t have to worry about any of the costs, and receive the treatment you need without delay.
+If you’re covered, we can assist you by liaising with the hospital to confirm payment for the treatment you need, or reimburse you – so you don’t have to worry about the costs, and can receive the treatment you need as soon as possible.

 If we have confirmed cover for your hospital claim, we will also provide you with a cash allowance, if you are required to stay in hospital for more than 72 hours.
 For more details about this benefit, please read cash allowance whilst in hospital.

-If you are medically fit to travel, we may evacuate you home to New Zealand, or another country for further treatment.
+If you are medically fit to travel, we may evacuate you home to New Zealand, or another country specified by us for further treatment.

 Extra travel and accommodation

-If you do not need to remain in hospital (and we have confirmed cover for your medical expenses) however, it is confirmed that you are not fit to travel, we will reimburse you for your additional costs necessarily incurred.
-We will cover related travel, communication, accommodation and meals for you and all other travellers accompanying you (named on your certificate of insurance), until you are fit to travel.
+If you do not need to remain in hospital (and we have confirmed cover for your medical expenses or would have confirmed cover but instead these are covered under public funded services), and it is confirmed that you are not fit to travel, we will reimburse you for your additional actual and reasonable costs necessarily incurred.
+We will cover related travel, communication, accommodation and meals for you and all other travellers accompanying you (named on your Certificate of Insurance), until you are fit to travel.

 Support person or family member

-If you are travelling alone, you have been hospitalised for more than 10 days, and we have confirmed cover for your medical expenses, we will pay for a person nominated by you to accompany you.
-Costs we will cover (for your accompanying person) include a return economy flight from New Zealand to the location you are hospitalised, and their reasonable accommodation and meal expenses up to a combined total of $5,000 per journey.
+If you are travelling alone and you have been hospitalised for more than 10 days (and we have confirmed cover for your medical expenses or would have confirmed cover but instead these are covered under public funded services), we will pay for a person nominated by you to accompany you.
+Costs we will cover (for your accompanying person) include a scheduled return economy flight from New Zealand to the location you are hospitalised, and their actual and reasonable accommodation and meal expenses up to a combined total of $5,000 per journey.